thebitman0/ShellcodeSh/readme.md

 # Info
-Shellcode to start a /bin/sh shell.
+Assembly instructions to start a /bin/sh shell.